wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 back this project, yet I found it creates more issues than it solves.
 It layers its own dependency injection method on top of the CDK's existing construct programming model.
-And, this implementation heavily relies on async/await, which makes escaping its patterns incredibly difficult -- a classic "function coloring problem".
+And, this implementation heavily relies on async/await, which makes escaping its patterns incredibly difficult.

 # Terraform and co.